By Lambert Strether of Corrente.

 UPDATE Trump (3): “Amid troubles, Trump has huge cash advantage for 2020” [Roll Call].
 “The White House incumbent, who took the unprecedented step of opening his reelection coffers the same day he took the oath of office in 2017, recently reported holding more than $83 million for his next race.
 Trump has raised a total of $165 million so far.
 Plus, he’s helped haul in millions more for the Republican National Committee, which will help all GOP candidates get the vote out, while outside organizations allied with the president have amassed their own big bundles of political money.

 Warren (D)(1): “Democrats give Warren’s ‘Medicare for All’ plan the cold shoulder” [The Hill].
 “Some Democratic senators [Doug Jones, Bob Menendez, Ben Cardin] on Tuesday said flatly that they would not vote for Warren’s plan if she were president in 2021. ….
 Asked by a reporter in Iowa on Monday how she would get Medicare for All through the Senate, Warren said the election results would send a message.
-‘When I win, ,’ Warren said, according to a transcript provided by her campaign.” • That and a buck gets you a cup of coffee.
+‘When I win, I will turn around to all of my Democratic colleagues and say this is what I ran on,’ Warren said, according to a transcript provided by her campaign.” • That and a buck gets you a cup of coffee.
 It will take a lot of outside pressure, and the only possible source for that is an activist movement, and probably direct action.
 That won’t come from Warren.
 She knows this, hence “long-term.”